 - a.
 School sponsored or sanctioned activities are not counted as absences towards the policy.
 This includes not only school events but also Armed Service duty. - b.
 Students may request up to three days excused absence, bereavement leave, for the death of an immediate relative.
 One or more days of excused bereavement leave may be granted upon the approval of the high school principal for all other funerals. - c.
-Students will be excused one time, for a half-day, to take their driver's exam and/or permit.
+Students will be excused one time, for a half-day, to take their driver's exam and/or permit. - d.

-- d.
 Juniors will be allowed 1 excused absence for a college visit and seniors will be allowed 2 excused absences. - e.
 Other absences may be excusable at the discretion of the principal. - f.
 Please Note: School sponsored events are not counted as an absence according to state policy.
 Other absences, though approved by the school as an excused absence, do count as an absence according to state policy.

 All other absences will be considered unexcused.
-Students failing to make up work may be subject to mandatory after school Extended Learning sessions, ISS, or Saturday School.
+Students failing to make up work may be subject to ISS.